nikbearbrown/INFO-7375-Computational-Skepticism-and-AI/Modules/Module_2/README.md

 ## Key Resources

 ### Primary Readings
-- Selected chapters from "Botspeak - The Nine Pillars of AI Fluency" by Nik Bear Brown
-- Relevant sections from "Computational Skepticism for AI" by Nik Bear Brown
 - Plato's "Allegory of the Cave" (Republic, Book VII)
 - Popper, K. "The Logic of Scientific Discovery" (sections on falsifiability and empirical testing)